ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 Shuffling block order
 ~~~~~~~~~~~~~~~~~~~~~

-This options allows randomize the order of blocks in a dataset.
-Blocks are the the basic unit of data chunk stored in the object store.
-Applying this operation alone doesn't invovles heavy computaton and communicaton.
-However, it requires all blocks to be buffered in memory before applying this operation.
-So only use this when your dataset is small enough to fit into the object store memory.
+This option randomizes the order of blocks in a dataset.
+Blocks are the the basic unit of data chunk that Ray Data stores in the object store.
+Applying this operation alone doesn't involve heavy computation and communication.
+However, it requires Ray Data to buffer all blocks in memory before applying the operation.
+Only use this option when your dataset is small enough to fit into the object store memory.

 To perform block order shuffling, use :meth:`randomize_block_order <ray.data.Dataset.randomize_block_order>`.